 Sponsor and status

-This bill was introduced on February 7, 1974, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 7, 1974, in a previous session of Congress, but it did not receive a vote.

 Representative for Pennsylvania's 8th congressional district

 Feb 7, 1974

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 12700 (93rd) was a bill in the United States Congress.